gilbertlabcode/myoTACTIC/hMMT-postTracking/README.md

-Python code for tracking myoTACTIC PDMS posts during hMMT contraction is found here.
 Code requirements: Python 3, opencv-contrib library, the matplotlib library.
+Note: Select the appropriate cv2 tracker based on the Python version used to run the script as indicated in the code.

 **Python set-up instructions for Windows:**